BooksSpy-Fy

-London Rules (Slough House book 5) by Mick Herron (book review)
+London Rules (Slough House book 5) by Mick Herron (book review).

-Thing is, although they watch Ho, Lamb watches Ho’s home and stops a second attempt on the computer whizz’s life.
-That in turn gets the attention of Regent’s Park who swoops in on Slough House, take Ho for interrogation and have the rest in a lockdown by the chief dog, Emma Flyte.
-There is, however, a connection to a series of other acts, including murder and the bullet shot at Ho belongs to that deadly incident.
-JK Coe points out that this is actually an MI5 plan being put into operation.
-Lamb holds Flyte at gunpoint while the four slow horses divide in two pairs to go after two politicians who are likely to fit the profile to be assassinated.
-The detail of that is spoiler.
+There is, however, a connection to a series of other acts, including murder, and the bullet shot at Ho belongs to that deadly incident.
+JK Coe reveals that MI5 is implementing this plan.
+Lamb holds Flyte at gunpoint, while the four slow horses divide into two pairs to go after two politicians who are likely to fit the profile of being assassinated.
+This detail reveals a significant plot point.

-The opening episodes match the book with only minor details different.
+The opening episodes match the book, with only minor details different.
 Lamb’s socks don’t always have holes in them all the time.
 Roddy Ho’s bed mattress is full of water, so Lamb prefers to sleep on a chair rather than be seasick.

 GF Willmetts